 - f.
 PRI entered into a lease agreement with IAI for the guest lounge, purchasing office including storage space and vehicle parking lots.
 In addition, in 2020, PRI entered into short-term lease agreements with IAI for PRI's disinfecting and rapid testing area, isolation area, staff room and additional vehicle parking slots.
-Total rent expense relating to these lease agreements amounted to ₱0.24 million in 2020. - g.
+Total rent expense (eliminated in consolidated profit or loss) relating to these lease agreements amounted to ₱5.1 million and ₱3.1 million in 2021 and 2020, respectively. - g.
 On July 1, 2011, PRI entered into management agreements with the villa owning companies wherein it shall provide general maintenance and accounting and administrative services for the villas.
 PRI shall also be responsible for the marketing and promotion of the villas.
 In return for these services, PRI shall be entitled to 50% of the net villa rental proceeds.
-PRI shall also receive reimbursements of costs, with 15% handling fees (except for utilities, which are not subject to handling fees), incurred in providing services to the villa guests.
-PRI's share in the net villa rental proceeds including handling fees amounted to ₱90.9 million, ₱168.7 million and ₱163.4 million in 2020, 2019 and 2018, respectively, and presented as "Services" revenue account in the consolidated statements of comprehensive income.
+PRI shall also receive reimbursements of costs, with 15% handling fees (except for utilities, which are not subject to handling fees), incurred in providing services to the villa quests.
+PRI's share in the net villa rental proceeds including handling fees amounted to ₱164.0 million, ₱90.9 million and ₱168.7 million in 2021, 2020 and 2019, respectively, and presented as "Services" revenue account in the consolidated statements of comprehensive income.

 As part of the agreement, PRI will also receive a fund which shall be used for future maintenance requirements of the villas.
-As at December 31, 2020 and 2019, the restricted fund amounted to P95.9 million and P107.8 million, respectively, which is included under "Other noncurrent assets" and "Other noncurrent liabilities" in the consolidated balance sheets (see Note 17).
+As at December 31, 2021 and 2020, the restricted fund amounted to ₱128.5 million and ₱86.6 million, respectively, which is included under "Other noncurrent assets" and "Other noncurrent liabilities" in the consolidated balance sheets (see Note 16).

-h.
+- h.
 In November 2005, the DENR awarded to SSRLI the use of the foreshore land surrounding the Pamalican Island, where Amanpulo Resort is situated.
 The award has a duration of 25 years which may be renewed for another full period at the option of SSRLI.
-Annual rent shall be paid in advance on or before the 16th day of November every year.

-- i.
-In 2014, SSRLI entered into a Construction Service Contract (Service Contract) with the PEZA-registered villa owners in which SSRLI shall provide project management general and specific administration and supervision over the preconstruction and construction stages of the Project.
+Annual rent shall be paid in advance on or before the 16th day of November every year. - In 2014, SSRLI entered into a Construction Service Contract (Service Contract) with the PEZA-registered villa owners in which SSRLI shall provide project management general and specific administration and supervision over the preconstruction and construction stages of the Project.
 The villa owners shall pay SSRLI a handling fee which represents 15% of the actual project cost during the villa construction or renovation.
-In 2018, SSRLI recognized handling fee, included under "Services" revenue account which amounted to ₱0.7 million (nil in 2020 and 2019). - j.
-Starting 2013, SSRLI has property development in progress, which pertains to the costs related to the development of various projects.
-As at December 31, 2020 and 2019, total property development in progress amounted to ₱3.7 million.
-This is presented as part of "Other noncurrent assets" in the consolidated balance sheets (see Note 17).
+As there are no ongoing projects, no handling fee was recognized in 2021, 2020 and 2019. - Starting 2013, SSRLI has property development in progress, which pertains to the costs related to the development of various projects.
+As at December 31, 2021 and 2020, total property development in progress mainly for Phase 4 villa development amounted to ₱3.7 million.
+This is presented as part of "Other noncurrent assets" in the consolidated balance sheets (see Note 16).